So you’re interested in or curious about becoming a mentor; you’ve come to the right place!

 Please click below to select either “Foster Care Mentor Application”, or, “Kinship Care Mentor Application”

-The AFKA Manager of Support Programs will require a referral from your support worker after we receive your application form.
+The AFKA Associate Executive Director will require a referral from your support worker after we receive your application form.
 We will ask your support worker about your personal skill and strengths, your experience in the child intervention system, your communication skills and whether you would make a great mentor overall.
 These questions are also asked of you at the end of your application, therefore it is important that you fill out that section in detail.

 Successful applicants will be invited via email and/or phone to complete a mentor orientation session, which will take approximately 30 – 45 minutes.
 Please note that participating in the orientation session is mandatory to participating in the mentorship program.